jameslu06/verdal-tamers-journey/README.md

 ## Inspiration and artwork note

-*Verdal: A Tamer's Journey* is a fan-made creature-taming RPG inspired by classic monster-catching games, especially Pokémon.
+Verdal: A Tamer's Journey is a fan-made creature-taming RPG inspired by classic monster-catching games, especially Pokémon.

-The **game code, map, dialogue, battle systems, progression systems, and Verdal-specific names and mechanics** in this repository were created for this project.
-However, some of the creature artwork used in the game was adapted from an earlier p5.js character-customizer project by **James** that included **fan-made renderings of Pokémon-inspired / Pokémon-based creature designs**.
+The game code, systems, world (Verdal Isle), dialogue, battle logic, and progression mechanics are original work created for this project.

+Some of the creature artwork used in this game was created by James for an earlier p5.js character-customizer project.
+Those creature designs are fan-made Pokémon-inspired artworks that were adapted and reused in this version of the game.

-In other words, **James created the drawings and in-game artwork assets used here**, but the underlying inspiration for some creature designs comes from the Pokémon franchise rather than from fully original creature concepts.
+In other words, James created the in-game drawings and assets, while the creature concepts themselves are influenced by Pokémon-style designs rather than being fully original intellectual property.

-**Pokémon and related franchise elements are the property of Nintendo, Game Freak, and Creatures Inc.** This project is an unofficial personal/student fan work and is not affiliated with or endorsed by those companies.
+Pokémon and related franchise elements are the property of Nintendo, Game Freak, and Creatures Inc. This project is an unofficial personal/student fan project and is not affiliated with or endorsed by those companies.

-If this project is ever expanded into a broader public release, the creature artwork should be replaced or redesigned into fully original creatures.
+If this project is ever expanded beyond personal or educational use, the creature artwork should be replaced or redesigned into fully original designs.

 ---